brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### configuration.yaml

-Since Home Assistant blocks requests from proxies / reverse proxies, you have to tell your instance to allow requests from the Cloudflared Add-on.
+Since Home Assistant blocks requests from proxies / reverse proxies, you have to tell your instance to allow requests from the Cloudflared add-on.
 The add-on runs locally, so HA has to trust the docker network.
 In order to do so, add the following lines to your `/config/configuration.yaml` (there is no need to adapt anything in these lines since the IP range of the docker network is always the same):

-**Note**: _Remember to restart Home Assistance when the configuration is changed._
+**Note**: _Remember to restart Home Assistant when the configuration is changed._

 ```yaml
 http: